 Okay, tools to figure out cost?
-I don’t know of any particular tool that’s setup for that exact purpose.
+I don’t know of any particular tool that’s set up for that exact purpose.
 That say, here’s the piece of pipe, how much will it cost?
-You certainly can use experience as part of your guide.
+You certainly can use the experience as part of your guide.

 How much have you expensed in the past on replacing some mile of pipe?
 How much in the past have you spent in replacing well?

 You can use your neighbor’s experience.
 If you have neighboring utilities you have just had to drill a well or had to replace some pipe, you can ask them.

-Another place you can go is your state revolving fund people who has fund the project because they may have some information about cost from other projects.
+Another place you can go is your state revolving fund people who have fund the project because they may have some information about cost from other projects.

 If you have an engineer that you worked with.
-Somebody that does many routine worked with you and would be willing to give some advice on what a cost for a mile pipe or a pump or a pump station or something like that, you might want to ask them if they have any cost.
+Somebody that does many routine works with you and would be willing to give some advice on what a cost for a mile pipe or a pump or a pump station or something like that, you might want to ask them if they have any cost.